-Measure Author Topic Last Amend Location Calendar Bill Summary Priority award of litigation costs and attorney's fees in an action brought only by certain public attorneys, including the Attorney General.
-Existing law imposes specified SB 857 Laird, D Advisory task force: LGBTQ+ pupil needs.
-Approved by Senate and Assembly.
-Submitted to the Governor Would require the State Department of Education to create/update existing resources for in-service training for support of LGBTQ+ pupils grades 7 to 12.
-A task force of members chosen by the Superintendent would be convened to identify statewide needs of LGBTQ+ pupils and develop recommendations for supportive policies to improve their education and wellbeing.
+Measure Author Topic Last Amend Location Calendar Bill Summary Priority pupil needs. resources would be used in schools serving grades 7 to 12, and a task force made up of members chosen by the Superintendent would be convened to identify statewide needs of LGBTQ+ pupils and develop recommendations for supportive policies and initiatives to improve their education and wellbeing.
 The task force would report their findings and recommendations to the Legislature, the Superintendent, and the Governor by January 1, 2026.
-Level C